-In 2020, the Hunt Prize will be awarded to a Journalist.
+In 2021, the Hunt Prize will be awarded to a Fiction writer/Dramatist.

 Full texts of published books (should they be 10,000 words or less) and excerpts from collections are welcome.
 The Selection Committee may request further excerpts or complete works.
 The Selection Committee will not consider self-published work.

 Individuals who are employed by America Media or who appear on the masthead of America magazine are not eligible for consideration.